ECL-Adler400/ORBITAL_DESCENT/README.md

 ## Known Bugs

 Theres only one bug I know about.
-The game doesnt show up correctly on mobile phones.
-The text gets all weird and some buttons might not show up right.
-To fix it you just need to activate desktop mode in your phone's browser.
-I tried to fix it but CSS is SO ANNOYING sometimes and I ran out of time before the project was due.
+The game doesnt show up correctly on mobile phones. .To fix it just use the Preview site as desktop.

 I might fix it later if I have time after finals are over.